xianqiu/algorithm-examples/content/docs/approximation/FPTAS.md

 ## Knapsack Problem

-Given $n$ items of weights $w_i$ and values $v_i$, for $i=0, 1, ..., n-1$ and a knapsack with a maximum weight capacity $C$, pack some items into the knapsack such that the total weight does not exceed $W$ and the total value of the packed items is maximized.
+Given $n$ items of weights $w_i$ and values $v_i$, for $i=0, 1, ..., n-1$ and a knapsack with a maximum weight capacity $C$, pack some items into the knapsack such that the total weight does not exceed $C$ and the total value of the packed items is maximized.
 Assume that the weights, the values and the capacity are all integers.

 ## Algorithm